nicktran6997/quiz-taker/README.md

 <h1>UDEMY QUIZ TAKER APPLICATION</h1>
 <h4>Technical Stack: </h4> React FrontEnd, Django Backend, SQL Database.

-The Main focus on this quiz-taker application is creating a single quiz, with a few questions, and each question has multiple choices with only one correcct answer.

 <h3>Intro</h3>
+The Main focus on this quiz-taker application is creating a single quiz, with a few questions, and each question has multiple choices with only one correct answer.
 For people who want to review this code, the 'root app' as well as the 'frontend' is in 'quiz-taker' while the backend handling is in 'quizzes'.

 <h4><a href='http://nick-quiz-taker.herokuapp.com'>LINK TO WEBAPP</a></h4>